morrislenny/track1-turtles/README.md

 See [outline/TURTLE.md](outline/TURTLE.md) for commands that turtles understand.

-For sample, have look [outline/TURTLE-SAMPLES.md](outline/TURTLE-SAMPLES.md).
+For Clojure turtle lessons see [outline/TURTLE-SAMPLES.md](outline/TURTLE-SAMPLES.md).

 Original Works